alemart/surgescript/docs/reference/transform2d.md

 * `xpos`: number, read-write.
 The x-position of the object in local coordinates¹.
 * `ypos`: number, read-write.
 The y-position of the object in local coordinates¹.
 * `angle`: number, read-write.
-The angle specifying the rotation of the object².
+The angle specifying the local rotation of the object².
-* `scaleX`: number, read-write.
-Scale multiplier in the x-axis - defaults to 1.0.
+* `hscale`: number, read-write.
+Local horizontal scale (defaults to 1.0). *Since SurgeScript 0.5.3*.
-* `scaleY`: number, read-write.
-Scale multiplier in the y-axis - defaults to 1.0.
+* `vscale`: number, read-write.
+Local vertical scale (defaults to 1.0). *Since SurgeScript 0.5.3*.
 * `worldX`: number, read-write.
 The x-position of the object in world coordinates.
 * `worldY`: number, read-write.
 The y-position of the object in world coordinates.
 * `worldAngle`: number, read-write.
 The rotation angle² of the object in world coordinates.

 > **Notes:**
 >
-> ¹ Local coordinates mean: relative to the parent.
+> ¹ Local coordinates mean: coordinates relative to the parent object.
 >
 > ² Rotation angles should be given in degrees.